$C^*$-algebras of labelled graphs III - $K$-theory computations: Introduction

 By adapting the left-Krieger cover construction given in \cite{MR0776312}, any shift space over a countable alphabet may be presented by a left-resolving labelled graph.
 Hence, the labelled graph algebras introduced in \cite{MR2304922} provide a method for associating a $C^*$-algebra to a shift space over a countable alphabet.
 As we shall see in Section \ref{sec:examples}, the class of labelled graph algebras contains the class of graph algebras and all of the classes of $C^*$-algebras discussed above.
 By computing the $K$-theory of a labelled graph algebra we will therefore be providing a unified approach to computing the $K$-theory of this wide collection of $C^*$-algebras.

 The paper is organised as follows: Section \ref{sec:bg} contains some background on labelled graphs, labelled spaces and their $C^*$-algebras.
-In Section \ref{sec:preliminaries} we introduce some notation and results which will be used in the rest of the paper.
-In Section \ref{sec:regular} we introduce and discuss the class of \emph{regular} weakly left-resolving labelled spaces.
-In Section \ref{sec:lga=cpa} we give our key result, Theorem \ref{theorem:main}, which shows that the $C^*$-algebra of a regular weakly left-resolving labelled space may be realised as a Cuntz-Pimsner algebra in the sense of \cite{MR2102572}.
-In Section \ref{sec:k-theory} we use the general results of \cite{MR2102572} to provide a formula for the $K$-theory of the $C^*$-algebra of a regular weakly left-resolving labelled space (see Theorem \ref{theorem:ktheory}).
+In Section \ref{sec:lga=cpa} we give our key result, Theorem \ref{theorem:main}, which shows that the $C^*$-algebra of a weakly left-resolving normal labelled space may be realised as a Cuntz-Pimsner algebra in the sense of \cite{MR2102572}, and we also show a gauge invariant uniqueness theorem for it (Corollary \ref{cor:giut}) and that it is nuclear (Corollary \ref{corol:iota}), and, under a suitable countability condition, satisfies the Universal Coefficient Theorem of \cite{MR894590} (Corollary \ref{cor:nuclear}).
+In Section \ref{sec:k-theory} we use the general results of \cite{MR2102572} to provide a formula for the $K$-theory of the $C^*$-algebra of a weakly left-resolving normal labelled space (see Theorem \ref{theorem:ktheory}).
 Then in Section \ref{sec:examples} we show how our $K$-theory formulas reduce to those for graph algebras, ultragraph algebras and Matsumoto algebras in the appropriate cases.
 Furthermore in Proposition \ref{proposition:oss} we realise the Carlsen algebra $C^* ( \OSS )$ associated to a one-sided shift space $\OSS$ as a labelled graph algebra and hence compute its $K$-theory (see Corollary~\ref{cor:k-oss}).
-In Section \ref{sec:howdismantleanatombomb} we show how to compute the $K$-theory of certain labelled graph algebras as inductive limits; this is done in analogy with the computations of \cite{MR1911208}.
-Finally, in Section \ref{sec:computations} we provide a few examples of the computations outlined in Section \ref{sec:howdismantleanatombomb}.
+In Section \ref{sec:howdismantleanatombomb} we show how to compute the $K$-theory of certain labelled graph algebras as inductive limits; this is done in analogy with the computations of \cite{MR1911208}, and in Section \ref{sec:computations} we provide a few examples of the computations outlined in Section \ref{sec:howdismantleanatombomb}.
+Finally, in the appendix we give an example that illustrates the necessity of changing the definition of the $C^*$-algebra of a weakly left-resolving labelled space which is not normal in order to obtain a gauge invariant uniqueness theorem.
+We state this new definition and generalise the main results of Sections \ref{sec:lga=cpa} and \ref{sec:k-theory} to the non-normal case.